PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 This document lists major tasks completed by the team over the course of the project as reported in the Weekly Meeting notes.

-Total records in Arctos: 42,351
+Total records in Arctos: 50,167
-Total Images Taken: 51
+Images Taken: 51
+Taxa added to Arctos: 316
+Classifications added to Arctos: 521
+Publications added to Arctos: 10

 ## Completed by Person